pahadiahimanshu/pahadiahimanshu.github.io/_drafts/future-of-interactions-draft.md

 {% include figure.html src='fi-braincontrol.jpg' caption='Brain wave detecting headset - Emotive Epoch (credits – Emotive Epoch)' %}

 How cool would that be if a real brain could communicate with an artificial brain?
 Well, it’s a reality now.
 We can now get the data by physiological functions using devices that can track the activity of different systems in the body.
 There are headsets that can sense brain waves.
-Similar to what neurons do for our body, these headsets pick up brain signals and then translate them into operations.
+Similar to what neurons do for our body, these headsets pick up brain signals and then translate them into actions.

 At Stanford, researchers have developed a technology called brain gate that has enabled a woman suffering from A.L.S. to express her thoughts by typing on a screen, not with her fingers but with her brain waves.

-The current generation of brain waves sensing headsets are not that powerful, so people need to focus a lot to provide commands to the system.
+The current generation of brain waves sensing headsets is not that powerful, so people need to focus a lot to provide commands to the system.

 #### Conclusion

 All the new technologies beg the question – out of these existing interaction technologies – sound (voice), haptics (touch), vision (gestures), and bio-feedback (brain control) - which is the best on to use?

 The use cases point towards the answer.
 I believe all these technologies will not be competing against each other, rather, they will be working together in a multimodal interface.
 We will be communicating in one interface and getting the response in another.
 It will be complicated to develop and adapt, but that hasn’t stopped us from innovating, has it?

+#### References
+* {% include link-new-tab.html text='The 2017 Voice Report by Alpine (fka VoiceLabs) by Adam Marchick' link='https://medium.com/@marchick/the-2017-voice-report-by-alpine-fka-voicelabs-24c5075a070f' %}
+* {% include link-new-tab.html text='Wall Street Journal – The race to replace your keyboard' link='https://youtu.be/lmEc3QaC08E?list=LLP5mLUHyhy9VmPreVwrrHUw' %}
+* {% include link-new-tab.html text='Why Gesture is the Next Big Thing in Design by David Rose (IDEO)' link='https://www.ideo.com/blog/why-gesture-is-the-next-big-thing-in-design' %}
+* {% include link-new-tab.html text='Stanford researchers harness brain waves for movement with Brain Gate' link='https://abc7news.com/health/stanford-researchers-harness-brain-waves-for-movement/1825212/' %}
+* {% include link-new-tab.html text='Statista - Wearable device sales revenue worldwide from 2016 to 2022' link='https://www.statista.com/statistics/610447/wearable-device-revenue-worldwide/' %}